AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

 ![](Images/TopDrone.jpg)
 Topview of the drone

-Sorry for the mess of electrical tape I ran out of plexi glass and Screws
+Sorry for the mess of Electrical Tape I ran out of Plexi Glass and Screws.

 ## Getting Started
 These instructions will get you a flying drone.